-Our subcontracted costs for the three months ended June 30, 2016 were \$6.3 million, of which \$5.2 million related to our NY-ESO SPEAR T-cells and the remaining \$1.1 million related to other projects, including our MAGE-A10 and AFP SPEAR T-cells.
+Our subcontracted costs for the three months ended March 31, 2017 were \$7.7 million, compared to \$3.6 million in the same period of 2016, of which \$3.6 million related to our NY-ESO SPEAR T-cells, \$2.4 million related to process development and the remaining \$1.7 million related to other projects, including our MAGE-A10 and AFP SPEAR T-cells.

-In the year ended December 31, 2016 and into the year ended December 31, 2017, we plan to increase the number of clinical trials we are running, both in new therapies (including our MAGE-A10 and AFP SPEAR T-cells) and as part of the GSK Collaboration and License Agreement for our NY-ESO SPEAR T-cells.
-We expect to increase the number of staff employed in our research and development departments in order to invest in our future pipeline of SPEAR T-cells, develop our platform and manage clinical trials.
+Our research and development expenses are highly dependent on the phases of our research projects and therefore fluctuate from period to period.
+In the year ended December 31, 2017, we plan to increase the number of clinical trials we are running, both in new therapies (including our MAGE-A4 and AFP SPEAR T-cells), existing wholly-owned therapies (MAGE-A10) and as part of the GSK Collaboration and License Agreement for our NY-ESO SPEAR T-cells.
+We expect to increase the number of staff employed in our research and development departments in order to invest in our future pipeline of SPEAR T-cells, develop our platform and manage clinical trials and develop our manufacturing capabilities at our U.S. facility.
 This will significantly increase the related salaries and share-based compensation expenses, as well as require higher expenditures on facilities, materials and equipment.

-The share-based compensation expense will fluctuate in future periods due to changes in the assumptions to the fair value calculation for nonemployee share options, which include the share price, interest rates, volatility and expected term.
-A 5% increase in the share price at June 30, 2016 would have increased the share-based compensation expense for the three months to June 30, 2016 by approximately \$44,000.
+The share-based compensation expense related to nonemployee option grants will fluctuate in future periods due to changes in the assumptions to the fair value calculation, which include the share price, interest rates, volatility and expected term.
+A 5% increase in the share price at March 31, 2017 would have increased the share-based compensation expense for nonemployee option grants in the three months ended March 31, 2017 by approximately \$32,000.